RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/microros-for-ros2-on-microcontrollers.md

 ### Option 1: Installing micro-ROS Natively

+To install micro-ROS natively on your host computer, you will first need to have ROS2 installed natively.
+> Note that you need to be using a Linux OS.
+If you do not have a Linux OS, then you should try one of the Docker options.

+1. Please follow the [ROS2 installation guide](https://docs.ros.org/en/galactic/Installation.html) for official instructions.

+Now that you have ROS2 installed (on your Linux host machine), we can install the micro-ROS libraries.

+2.

 TODO: refer and/or copy paste from website instructions

 ### Option 2.1: Using micro-ROS Docker image